People

 Matilde FLAMIGNI

-I am a post doc researcher of the FIS Advanced Grant The Italian Peninsula and the Atlantic Slavery.
-A Forgotten History (BlackItaly).
+I am a postdoc researcher of the FIS Advanced Grant BlackItaly.
 I am an anthropologist and social historian specializing in imperial history, slavery and abolition, colonialism and colonial societies, and mobility in the 19th-century Caribbean.
-I successfully completed her Ph.D. in Global History and Governance with highest honors in June 2024 at Scuola Normale Superiore in Pisa and the University of Naples Federico II.
-Meanwhile, I obtained a fellowship at the University of Turin, where she studied the life and Latin American expeditions of the Italian geographer Agostino Codazzi.
-I am also the coordinator of the “Free and Unfree Labor” working group of the Italian Society for Labor History (SISLav).
-She is currently working on a monograph based on her thesis, titled Vulnerable Freedom(s).
+In June 2024 I successfully completed my Ph.D. in Global History and Governance with highest honors at Scuola Normale Superiore in Pisa and the University of Naples Federico II.
+Meanwhile, I obtained a fellowship at the University of Turin, where I studied the life and Latin American expeditions of the Italian geographer Agostino Codazzi.
+I also coordinate the “Free and Unfree Labor” working group of the Italian Society for Labor History (SISLav).
+I am currently working on a monograph based on my thesis, titled Vulnerable Freedom(s).
 Caribbean Connections and Imperial Borders during Abolition, Routledge (forthcoming 2026).

 Giovanni SANTORO

+I am a postdoc researcher of the FIS Advanced Grant BlackItaly.
 My research explores the intersection of race, violence, and capitalism in the Atlantic world.
 I hold a dual Ph.D. in Global History of Empires from the University of Turin and in History from the Higher School of Economics in Moscow.
 I have held visiting positions at Yale University and the Roosevelt Institute for American Studies, where I furthered my research on slavery, migration, and racialized citizenship.
 I also hold several master's degrees in social policy, cultural anthropology, psychology, criminology, and historical studies, training that informs my interdisciplinary approach to the study of race, law, and historical memory.
 I served as a lecturer in the history of the Americas at the University of Turin for two years.
 My scholarship interrogates the intersections of racial violence, legal regimes, and capitalist development within imperial and transatlantic frameworks.
 I am the author of numerous publications, including peer-reviewed articles, essays, reviews, and newspaper contributions, and I strive to bridge the gap between academic inquiry and public discourse.
-I have led three research projects and participated in six Horizon Europe–funded investigations.

 Catia BRILLI